Grandma's last-minute guest showed up

 Hug it out

-Moved by Dench's kindness, Hinton posted the exchange online but forgot to remove her number.
+Moved by Dench's kindness, Hinton posted the exchange online but forgot to remove her number, leaving her to receive hundreds of messages.

-And that's when the grandma received about 600 text messages also asking for a Thanksgiving plate, The Arizona Republic reports.
+"The kindness that I've received from people sending me comments is just unbelievable," she said Friday on CNN's "New Day."

 The woman changed her number, but not her mind, and had Hinton over for dinner Thursday.